richev/LetsEncryptAzureCloudService/docs/index.md

 # Finally

-Publish your website(s) again, and you should now be able to navigate to them using HTTPS.
+Publish your website(s), and you should now be able to navigate to them using HTTPS.

 :tada: You should see a green padlock icon and (in Google Chrome) the reassuring word 'Secure'.